basicBot/source/README.md

 Created by [***REMOVED***](https://github.com/***REMOVED***) but now maintained by [Benzi](https://github.com/Benzi).

-(You can email me via hi@bnzi.uk or send me a message on [Gitter](https://gitter.im/Benzi) if you have any queries about the bot)
+(You can email me via hi@benzi.io or send me a message on [Gitter](https://gitter.im/Benzi) if you have any queries about the bot)

 !!!TO CUSTOMIZE: USE [THIS REPOSITORY](https://github.com/***REMOVED***/basicBot-customization)!!!
 ==============================================================================================